aisingapore/PeekingDuck/docs/node_glossary.md

 # Node Glossary

 This is a glossary of all the nodes currently available in PeekingDuck.
-To learn more about the parameters and the nodes, click on the link to read the docs.
+To learn more about the parameters and the nodes, click on the links below to read the docs.

 This document and the nodes available will be constantly updated; for now, these are what we think are the most important ones for you!

 ### `input`
 Reads data from a given input.
-More details can be found [here](./io_nodes.md#input-nodes)
+More details can be found [here](./io_draw_nodes.md#input-nodes)
 | <img width=326 /> | <img width=654 />                             |
 | ----------------- | --------------------------------------------- |
 |  `input.live`     | Reads a videofeed from a stream (e.g. webcam) |